 Printed Personalized Materials, Banners, Shade Clothes, Custom Signs

 Having personalized materials, sales promotion banners, shade cloths and other custom signs printed is a marketing 101 move.
 Put them anywhere you like and make them not just visible, but also stand out.
 Stuff like that really catch the attention of everyone and are a great choice when it comes to promoting your business with offline marketing: you simply can’t go wrong with this.

 With printed personalized materials you can actually take care of your current, loyal customers, or you can gain some new ones.
 Hand out free products with your company’s logo printed, for example.

 Things like promotional giveaways can really make your firm stand out from the crowd.
 For instance, put your company’s name and logo on pens and give them away for free.
 That’s probably the most common giveaway out there, but if you want to go up a notch or two, hand out USB memory sticks.
 They always come in handy and people use them probably more than pens these days.

 Don’t Shy Away From Renting Billboard Space

-Just like with radio, TV or printed media, billboards are not a thing of past!
-People are still spending way too much time commuting to work or traveling to different places.
+Just like with radio, TV or print media, billboards are not a thing of past!
+People are still spending way too much time commuting to work or travelling to different places.
 Those highway billboard spaces are still a good pick when it comes to advertising your product or firm.
 Or, if you’re walking around the city, a nice billboard will grab everyone’s attention for sure.

 When opting for billboards, just make sure that they are located somewhere in the high-traffic areas.
 They are generally not very cheap, and if you put your ad in a place where no one can see it, you will essentially just end up losing money, without gaining any significant exposure.
 On the other hand, if you put your ad on a billboard where many people will get a chance to look at it, you will definitely get a massive return on that particular investment.